 The difference between a simple stumble and a painful sprain often depends on how well you can correct yourself after you start to lose your balance.
 The better you condition your ankle strength and sense of balance, the better you can respond to unstable situations—and have a better outcome.

-- Ankle strengthening exercise.
-While sitting, extend one leg out in front of you.
+- “Write” with your foot: While sitting, extend one leg out in front of you.
 Treating your big toe as a pen, move your ankle to write out the alphabet in the air.
 Repeat 2-3 times with each foot.

 Know the First Steps to Take if You Suffer a Sprain

-When a sprain does not heal properly, it can cause weakness and instability in the ankle that increases the probability of another sprain, which increases the chance of another, and so on.
-The right treatment can break that downward spiral, and it begins as soon as you start feeling pain:
+When a sprain does not heal properly, it can cause weakness and instability in the ankle which increases the probability of another sprain, which increases the chance of another, and so on.
+The right treatment can break that downward spiral, and it begins as soon as you start feeling pain.

-- COMPRESSION – Wrap the ankle in an elastic medical bandage, making it snug without constricting your blood flow.
+- Compression: Wrap the ankle in an elastic medical bandage, making it snug without constricting your blood flow.
 Loosen the bandage if the area below the wrap feels cold, numb, or tingly.
-If you are not comfortable with wrapping your ankle, you can skip this step.

 Doctor's Professional Building 1